OneRedDime/PhysicalModeling/README.md

 Visual Studio is required, and these applications only work on Windows.
 After cloning this repository, launch the desired solution and build the project.

+## Distributing
+To use the apps standalone without visual studio, then you only need to copy the bin folder of your desired app wherever you wish and rename it to whatever you want.
+Visual Studio is always required to build it the first time though.

 ## General use
 Each application is an entirely local win-forms app.
 Each has a help page built into it to describe the proper use and purpose of the application, but a high